I’m Moving Out Of My Rental Unit. Can You Give Me A Short Checklist of Steps I Can Take To Avoid Problems With My Landlord?

 - For more information about giving proper advance notification in a month-to-month rental, read this article.

-- Repair Any Damage to the Unit
+- Repair Minor Damage to the Unit Caused by You.

 - Clean the Unit, Including Floors, Carpets, Kitchen, Bathroom, Etc.